grnet/astavoms/README.md

 http://docs.astakostest.apiary.io/ ) for user creation and token refreshment (astavoms.identity)

 An LDAP driver for accessing and updating an LDAP directory (astavoms.ldapuser)

+A kamaki extension for dealing with an astavoms service (astavomaki)

 TODO: a tool for (manually) updating VOs and, maybe, VO users